2.4 Beta-adrenoceptor blocking drugs

 - Patients currently prescribed atenolol should be reviewed opportunistically and a switch considered to an alternative formulary choice of beta-blocker.

 - Labetalol is recommended as first line antihypertensive for the treatment of hypertension in pregnancy.
-See NICE NG133 Hypertension in pregnancy: diagnosis and management – June 2019.
+See NICE NG133 Hypertension in pregnancy: diagnosis and management.

-- For information on the use of beta-blockers post MI, please refer to NICE CG 172 Myocardial infarction: cardiac rehabilitation and prevention of further cardiovascular disease – November 2013.
+- For information on the use of beta-blockers post MI, please refer to NICE NG185 Acute Coronary Syndromes

 Beta-blockers in Heart Failure